 You can ask participants to:

-- show you how they use a live service
+- show you how they do an activity

 - give feedback on concepts and prototypes

 - test a new service

 The familiar context will make it easier for them to remember details and provide rich feedback.
 Being in their normal environment also means you can gather contextual and behavioural information that you can’t get in the lab.